serhan-yilmaz/PrinciplesGuide/README.md

 ##### Principle of Serenity

 - Learn to be content with what you have.
-  - Appreciate the good in your life.
-See the glass [half full](https://en.wikipedia.org/wiki/Is_the_glass_half_empty_or_half_full%3F).
+  - Limit wants.
+Wants have no end if left unbounded, since it is human desire to always want more.
+Aim to understand why do you want what you want.
+What do you truly desire?
   - This doesn't mean don't be ambitious.
 Exercise actions you deem appropriate, but leave out the rest.
 Don't mull over what could or should have happened.
-  - Limit wants.
-Wants have no end if left unbounded.
-It is human desire to always want more.
-    - Aim to understand why do you want what you want.
-What do you truly desire?
   - Don't compare yourself with others.
 Comparison is a thief of joy.
 - Be cautiously optimistic.
+  - Appreciate the good in your life.
+See the glass [half full](https://en.wikipedia.org/wiki/Is_the_glass_half_empty_or_half_full%3F).
-  - Be realistic, take precautions.
+  - Be realistic, don't neglect to take precautions.
 But, hope for the best afterwards.
+Believe that it is going to be okay, one way or another.
 Don't worry too much, especially for things out of your control.
 - Don't take yourself or life so seriously.
   - A little humor goes a long way.
 Life is too short to worry too much.
   - Don't forget the future and the long term.
 But also, don't forget there is an end.
 Be open to trying new things and explore.
   - Enjoy the process.
 Do the things you want to do while you can.
-  - Stop to smell the roses along the way.
+Stop to smell the roses along the way.
   - Don't let work define you.
+It is only a part, a means for a purpose.
 - Aim for a meaningful life, not for happiness.
   - Aiming for happiness typically leads to comfort and pleasure seeking behavior.
 Successful in the short run, but detrimental in the long run for happiness.
   - Paradoxically, aiming for what feels meaningful leads to behaviour that reinforce happiness in the long run.